 - Will from About a Boy doesn't need to work because he lives off the royalties of a Christmas song that his father wrote.

 - Lily Rowan in the Nero Wolfe stories is rich because her father built the New York City sewer system.

 - From Larry Niven's Known Space stories, professional thrillseeker Gregory "Elephant" Pelton is a billionaire because his grandmother invented the transfer booth.

-- Subverted with the protagonist of the Kiki Strike novels: her great grandfather invented control-top panty hose, but her family can't spend it because it is locked away in a trust fund that can only be spent on education fees.
+- Subverted with the protagonist of the Kiki Strike novels: her great-grandfather invented control-top panty hose, but her family can't spend it because it is locked away in a trust fund that can only be spent on education fees.

 - Roxy from Dead Like Me invented leg warmers.
 Unfortunately, her jealous roommate killed her and stole the idea, so she never got a chance to get rich or to have kids to pass the wealth on to.
-The murderous roommate, on the other hand, is now living the high life.
+The murderous roommate, on the other hand, is now living a high life.